 Bone broth is not only cheap and easy to make, it is actually packed with valuable minerals and gelatin that are easily absorbed by the body with profound affects.

 Bone broth promotes proper digestion by supporting the healing and sealing of the gut.
 It also helps to inhibit infections, such as colds and flus; fights inflammation and pain, such as in the joints, and promotes strong healthy hair, nails and bones.

 Bone broth is an old-time staple.
 Traditionally homes would have bones simmering away on the cooker top and it was a way of life.
 Broth would be used in soups, stews or drunk on it on its own – increasing the density of nutrition and goodness in any meal it was added to.
 The loss of this tradition is just another example of how our diets have changed in recent time.
 The diets of our ancestors (who experienced much less serious disease) was packed with unprocessed, organic whole foods and bone broth.
-There’s a lot to be said of reintroducing this as much as possible.
+There are many more bone broth benefits and reasons to reintroduce bone broth as much as possible into our diets.

 Leaky gut is one of the most common things I see in practice.
 It is in fact an important underlying factor in a wide range of health problems, from allergies and autoimmune disorders to depression, migraines, lymphatic congestion and skin problems.
 Collagen, which is in bone broth, has a soothing and healing action that promotes the sealing of the gut lining.